Jason Wilkinson, Dr. Utsav Thapa

 Case study #2

-For a different industrial site also located close a public drinking water supply well with elevated PFAS contamination above the applicable drinking water regulations, Ramboll was tasked with investigating potential sources of PFAS and the nature and extent of contamination.
+In 2020, for a different industrial site located in close proximity to a public drinking water supply well with elevated PFAS contamination detected above the applicable drinking water regulations, Ramboll was tasked with investigating potential sources of PFAS and the nature and extent of contamination.

 Through the analytical data collected, the following conclusions were made which significantly reduced our client’s responsibility for additional investigation/remediation: